-This topic describes how to create code packages when deploying through the Deployment API for Episerver Digital Experience Service.
+This topic describes how to create code packages when deploying through the Deployment API for Episerver Customer-Centric Digital Experience Platform (DXP).

 The first step to use the API is to bundle your web application into a code package.
 Use the following conventions when you name a code package (a package containing web app binaries, configuration and so on).